whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 chromis](https://en.wikipedia.org/wiki/Spiny_chromis) have about 10% more again.

 *Note:* The various biotypes used by Ensembl are [documented here](https://m.ensembl.org/info/genome/genebuild/biotypes.html).
-The `IG_` and TR_` categories are
+A `polymorphic pseudogene` is a gene that is coding in some individuals, but not in others (including in the reference sequence).
-interesting: they are the 'constant', 'joining', and 'variable' gene segments of immunuglobulin and T cell receptors.
+The `IG_` and `TR_` categories are also interesting: they are the 'constant', 'joining', and 'variable' gene segments of immunuglobulin and T cell receptors.
 They do encode proteins, but via a yet more [complex process that involves somatic recombination to assemble the mature genes in B and T cells](https://en.wikipedia.org/wiki/V(D)J_recombination).
 These gene segments also lie in regions that are [especially complex](https://doi.org/10.1371/journal.pcbi.1009254).
-(But we will focus on regular protein-coding genes in this tutorual.)
+However, the vast majority of these genes are listed `protein_coding` and we will focus on these in this tutorial.

 *Note:* Does the above query work with the [*P.falciparum* data from PlasmoDB](https://plasmodb.org/plasmo/app/downloads/Current_Release/)?
 How many protein-coding